-Our Members
+Our Members and Customers

+ATM Transactions Milingimbi ALPA Store
-Members and the number of active transaction accounts remained consistent with previous years at approximately 7,500.

-Our Members, being largely welfare dependent, residing in remote communities and with limited knowledge of banking, tell us that without the services of TCU they would feel excluded from the nation's financial system.
-We believe consistent and regular interaction with our locally based Indigenous staff is the key to our Members understanding their banking options and continuing their banking literacy journey.
-This has been especially important during periods of remote community 'lockdowns'.
+The number of Members with active transaction accounts remained consistent with previous years, at approximately 7,500.
+This year we introduced the CDC welfare product into our product suite gaining over 700 CDC customers over the 6-month period to 30 June 2022.
+Our Members and customers, being largely welfare dependent. residing in remote communities and with limited knowledge of banking, tell us that without the services of TCU they would feel excluded from the nation's financial system and struggle to understand where their welfare monies are located and how their spending is tracking.

-Documents

-Enquiries

-Cash Transactions
+We believe consistent and regular interaction with our locally based Indigenous staff and Indigenous staffed Call Centre is the key to our Members' and customers' understanding their banking options and continuing their banking literacy journey.